Kheijhackt/NodeMCU-SOS-Project/README.md

 	that is named "receiver_base.py".

 NOTE: This project uses our own personal-created database, if you want
 	to use yours, just modify the connectors on the python files.
-NOTE: The table of the database consists of a timestamp, and
-	an integer column.
+The table of the database consists of a timestamp, and an integer column.
 The integer column is where the sender number of this project will be placed, whether it is a sender 1, 2, 3, or 4.